offalynne/Input/docs/6.0/Functions-(Players).md

 - AI-controlled players
 - Replaying gameplay e.g. showing gameplay for the best track time in a racing game

+You may pass the GameMaker keyword `all` as the player index to set the ghost state for all players.

 !> When you set a player to ghost mode, all [sources](Input-Sources) assigned to the target player are cleared.

 ?> To manually pipe input to a ghost player, please use [`input_verb_set()`](Functions-(Other)?id=input_verb_setverb-value-playerindex).